Ecwid/ecwid-api-docs/includes/_customize_storefront.md

 <script>
   window.ec = window.ec || {};
   window.ec.config = window.ec.config || {};
-  window.ec.config.storefrontUrls = window.ec.config.storefrontUrls || {};

   window.ec.config.enable_canonical_urls = true;
-  window.ec.config.canonical_base_url: "https://www.example.com/shop/"; // optional setting
 </script>
 ```

 The `enable_canonical_urls` setting will 'tell' Ecwid to enable the canonical URLs functionality and it will work as described above.

-The optional setting `canonical_base_url` allows you to control the base part of the canonical URL.

-For example, if your store is located on: `https://mycoolshop.com/store` and you specify `canonical_base_url` setting as `https://www.example.com/shop/`, then Ecwid will use that setting's value to create canonical URLs for your store pages.

-In case if `canonical_base_url` is not specified, Ecwid will use the current URL of your store to create canonical URLs.
+Check out the example on the right.

 # Add or modify features in storefront